biocompute-objects/BCO_Documentation/content/submit.md

 <br>

-### Poster Abstract Submition for 2024 BioCompute Conference
+### Poster Abstract Submission for 2024 BioCompute Conference

 To submit an abstract for consideration, please fill out the form below.
 Abstracts are due by 11:59 pm April 15th 2024 (EDT).
 Posters should highlight or describe a workflow and the way it was used.